Biden picks Boston Mayor Marty Walsh as labor secretary

 Biden picks Boston Mayor Marty Walsh as labor secretaryNew

 BOSTON (AP) — President-elect Joe Biden has selected Boston Mayor Marty Walsh as his labor secretary, choosing a former union worker who shares his Irish American background and working-class roots.
 The 53-year-old Walsh has served as the Democratic mayor of Boston since 2014.
+His selection for Biden’s Cabinet was confirmed by two people familiar with the decision who spoke on condition of anonymity to avoid preempting Biden’s official announcement.
 When he took the oath of office for his second term as Boston’s chief executive in 2018, Biden presided over the inauguration.
-Walsh, a former union worker, has a long history with labor.
-He served as president of Laborers Local 223 and, before becoming mayor, headed up the Boston Building Trades — a union umbrella organization.
+Walsh is a former union worker who has a long history with labor.
+His nomination was praised by union leaders Thursday.